-The disease has been found in 25 states and three Canadian provinces.
+The disease has been found in 26 states and four Canadian provinces.
 New York discovered CWD in Oneida County in 2005 in captive and wild deer, but no new cases have been found in the state since then despite intensive surveillance.

 Why is CWD a Problem?

 There is no cure, vaccine, or genetic resistance to CWD.
 Prions can last in the environment for decades.
 Once CWD is established in an area, eliminating the disease is virtually impossible.
 Although there are no known human cases, the Centers for Disease Control recommends no one consume a CWD-positive animal.

 How Can I Help?